arturcarvalho/tutorial-1/README.md

 <Route path="/post/:id" page={PostPage} name="post" />
 ```

+Notice the `:id`.
 Hammer calls these _route parameters_.
-They say "whatever value is in this position in the path, call it _this_ and let me reference it later."
+They say "whatever value is in this position in the path, call it _this_ (without the colon) and let me reference it later."

 Cool, cool, cool.
 But now we need to construct a link that has the ID of a post in it.
 Hammer time!